sprite728/sprite728.github.io/about.md

     </p>

     <p>
     He has received Chia-Lun Lo Fellowship, School of Information Merit Scholarship and membership of Phi-Tau-Phi Scholastic Honor Society.
-Before he studied at U-M, he received a BS in computer science from National Tsing Hua University, where he gradated with first rank among his class.
+Before he studied at U-M, he received a BS in computer science from National Tsing Hua University, where he graduated with first rank among his class.
     </p>
   </div>
 </div>